 Simple Utility: Foraged, Hand-Bound, “Generational” Brooms, Made in Canada

 There’s something calming and comforting about sweeping a room clean.
 And a broom looks rather autumnal, too, when hung from a hook.
-That’s why we have been admiring, this week, brooms and brushes by Prairie Breeze Folk Arts Studio, helmed by Winnipeg, Canada-based broomsquire Amina Haswell.
-“I see broom-making as an art when done correctly,” Amina tells June Home Supply.
-And indeed: These are some of the most artful handmade brushes and brooms we’ve seen.
+Just two reasons we’ve been admiring anew the brooms and brushes by Prairie Breeze Folk Arts Studio, helmed by Winnipeg, Canada-based broomsquire Amina Haswell.
+“I see broom-making as an art when done correctly,” Amina told June Home Supply a while back.
+And indeed, these are some of the most artful we’ve seen.

 &#8\2\20;amina spends her days binding naturally unprocessed broom corn& 17